-- Record the results into the Student Management System (Wisenet). - File the original assessments into the Unit Competency File.
+- Record the results into the Student Management System (Wisenet). - File the original assessments into the Unit Competency File. - Store in the designated secure and locked location of the Unit Competency File for evidence keeping.

 9. Assessment Requirements

 Requirements for assessments